-View all Team Project Submissions for the May 2022 Data Science Boot Camp below:
+View all Team Project Submissions for the Spring and Fall 2022 Data Science Boot Camps below:

 Jack Carlisle, Mohammed Karaki, Cristian Rodriguez

 We use tools in NLP, specifically sentiment analysis, to understand the 2019 Australian election.
 We train five models that predict sentiment on a Twitter dataset unrelated to the election.
 Using the highest quality model we label Australian Election tweets as positive or negative.
 Using our prediction of sentiment we succeed in predicting the political affiliation of a Twitter user based on how their sentiment shifts over time as the election results become available.

 In this project, we attempt to rank the cells in jupyter notebooks submitted to the Kaggle site, as part of the Google AI4Code Challenge.
 The problem is first transformed into one of classification.
 Then, we made use of natural language processing methods as well as code parsing tricks to design a machine learning model for the problem.
 As the computer understands our code better, they will be better at helping us be a more productive programmer